-The Tax Cuts and Jobs Act, signed into law by the president in December 2017, offers several smart and tax-wise giving opportunities in 2018.
+The Tax Cuts and Jobs Act, signed into law by the president in December 2017, continues to offer several smart and tax-wise giving opportunities in 2019.
 Our experienced planned giving team is available to answer your questions and to discuss personalized giving strategies.
 Every gift helps ensure that City of Hope’s innovative research and compassionate patient care will be available until the day cures for cancer, diabetes and other diseases are discovered.
 Of course, each person’s tax situation is unique, so please do consult with your tax and/or legal advisors.Download Tax Reform One Sheet

 IRA charitable distributions may provide opportunities for income tax savings.

 - Give Now: For donors 70 ½ or older, a qualified charitable distribution from an IRA allows you to donate up to $100,000 ($200,000 for couples) from your retirement account to City of Hope.
 You may use this gift to satisfy the required minimum distribution from your IRA while reducing your taxable income, even if you don’t itemize.